Atlantis (role-playing game): First edition: The Atlantean Trilogy

 The following year, the books of The Compleat Series were combined with a new role-playing system into one central rulebook, The Arcanum, a 156-page softcover book by Sechi and Taylor.
 This was followed in 1985 by The Lexicon, a 128-page softcover book by Sechi, Taylor and Ed Mortimer that provided the setting, and The Bestiary in 1986, a 132-page softcover book written by Sechi and J. Andrew Keith that provided the creatures.
 As a result, the role-playing game became known as The Atlantean Trilogy; later versions with fewer than three books were simply titled Atlantis.

 Sechi would go on to produce the role-playing game Talislanta, also published by Bard Games in 1987.

 In the 2014 book Designer & Dragons: The '80s, game historian Shannon Appelcline wrote that "Because of the success of their Compleat books, Bard Games decided to combine the best information from those supplements within a game system and a setting.
 The result — which would become known as "The Atlantis Trilogy" — would really put Bard on the map.
 Stephan Michael Sechi oversaw this new and daunting project — which took three years to complete.
 Eventually he produced three books: The Arcanum (1984), The Lexicon (1985), and The Bestiary (1986).
 The system was clearly derivative of D&D, but it also introduced character skills and point-based character creation.
 The setting was a bit more unique, as it portrayed an antediluvian world of myth (though it also contained some off-key elements including typical fantasy races of D&D and even druids).
 Some players embraced the new game as a more complex D&D with a uniquely textured setting."

 Second edition: Atlantis

 A second edition of The Arcanum was published in 1985 with revised and updated rules.
 Three years later, Bard Press combined The Lexicon and The Bestiary into a single book, Atlantis: The Lost World.

 Third edition: Atlantis

 In 1996, Death's Edge Games released a third edition, largely based on the second edition, with the addition of a new race, the Selkie.

 Atlantis: The Second Age

 In 2005, Khepera Publishing released Atlantis: The Second Age replacing Bard Game's original role-playing rules with Morrigan Press's Omni System.

+In 2014, Khepera Publishing released a newer and updated version via kickstarter for Atlantis: The Second Age 2e using a different System : Omega System.